daviesesiro/daviesesiro/README.md

 ### Hi there 👋
 My name is Davies Esiro, I am fullstack developer.
 - 🤓💻I eat JavaScript and PHP(laravel) for breakfast, lunch and dinner🍴🍚
-- 🔭 I’m currently working on forum as a school project with a cool friend
 - 🌱 I’m currently learning GraphQL with nodejs and react
 - 📫 How to reach me: daviesesiro@gmail.com
-- 📫 How to reach me: Message me on Twitter https://twitter.com/@ojurereoluwad
+- 📫 How to reach me: Message me on [Twitter](https://twitter.com/@ojurereoluwad)
-- 📫 How to reach me: Message me on Instagram https://instagram.com/daviesesiro
+- 📫 How to reach me: Message me on [Instagram](https://instagram.com/daviesesiro)

 Tech Statck: JavaScript(React, Nodejs and Express), GraphQL, TypeORM, Sequelize, MongoDB(Mongoose) and TypeScript